- Class: Mammalia

 Females reach maturity in their second year, and can remain in their natal group.
 Males reach maturity in their third year and must hit the road.

-While the IUCN declares coati “data deficient,” it is clear the mountain coati is in decline.
+Both species of mountain coatis Nasuella are in decline, and is endangered, and the eastern mountain coati N. meridensis is Endangered.
 Main causes include deforestation, expansion of agriculture, vehicle strikes, and hunting.
-Fragmentation of its habitat also poses significant challenges to populations.
+Habitat fragmentation also poses significant challenges to populations.
 While all types of coati are somewhat flexible in habit, they do require forests to live.